GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/02.311-320/03.When-Peace,-Like-a-River/docs.md

 ---
+title: |
-title: 313.
-When Peace, Like a River
+    313. When Peace, Like a River - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 313.
+When Peace, Like a River.
+When peace, like a river, attendeth my way,  When sorrows like sea billows roll;  Whatever my lot, thou hast taught me to say,  It is well, it is well with my soul.
+    keywords:  |
-    keywords: Church Hymnal, When Peace, Like a River, When peace, like a river, attendeth my way,
+        Church Hymnal 1941, adventhymnals, advent hymnals, When Peace, Like a River, When peace, like a river, attendeth my way.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 313. WHEN PEACE, LIKE A RIVER
+####  Church Hymnal 1941,

 ```txt
 1.